kyma-project/eventing-tools/docs/loadtest/README.md

 Use this tool when JetStream is used as the active Eventing backend.

-The load test tool generates continuous load on the Eventing components by sending CloudEvents to the Eventing publisher proxy forever, and consuming them inside Kyma functions
+The load test tool generates continuous load on the Eventing components by sending CloudEvents to the Eventing publisher proxy forever, and consuming them inside Kyma functions.

 ## Eventing infrastructure